Vietnam, Laos & Thailand on a Shoestring

 Departing Chiang Khong after breakfast, we drive to Chiang Mai where you have the afternoon free to explore this fascinating city, once the capital of the Kingdom of Lan.
 Surrounded by rolling hills, Chiang Mai offers both pretty scenery and architecture.
 Enclosed by a moat and crumbling walls, the old city features great cafes, shops and accommodations.
 An important Buddhist centre since the 14th century, Chiang Mai is home to more than 300 temples.
 Many visitors come here to attend meditation retreats, massage classes or yoga lessons.
 It is also a centre of handicraft production, with a long history of silver work, woodcarving, pottery-making and weaving.
 Not to be missed is the Night Bazaar, a series of covered markets, shops and stalls that offer the best selection of handicrafts in Thailand.
 Our hotel is located near the Chiang Mai Gate to the old city, walking distance to the many temples and to the famous night markets.
 The hotel is comfortable twin/double share with en suite bathrooms.
 Wifi is available.
 Approx travel time: Private transport Chiang Kong to Chiang Mai: 5 hours

 Today, why not try your hand at local cuisine with a Thai cooking class, visit the magnificent temple of Doi Suthep standing watch over the city from the hills above, take a bicycle ride in the countryside or Embrace the Bizarre and get a massage from the training school at the local woman's prison!
 Tonight we catch our final overnight train to Bangkok Tonight's accommodation is an overnight sleeper train.
 Bunks are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage is stored beside you.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage, with wash basins.
 Food and drinks are available on the train, but you may choose to bring your own snacks from the shop and restaurants around the train station.
+Please note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Chiang Mai instead of the overnight train.
 Approx travel time: Overnight train Chiang Mai to Bangkok: 12-13 hours

 We'll arrive early in the morning to Bangkok, Thailand's capital city.
 The day is free to explore the many sights of Bangkok.
 The Grand Palace, Wat Po, National Museum, and Jim Thompson's House are just a few suggestions.
 A trip along the Chao Praya river and through the canals (or klongs) gives you a different perspective of daily life in this busy city.
 In the evening we'll say good bye and enjoy a Thai meal and perhaps a beer together to celebrate the end of an amazing journey.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi is available at extra cost.